ckkashyap/Presentations/Win8/slides.md

 # What are Metro Style apps?

-* Apps that adhere to the new "*look n feel*"  of Windows 8
+* Apps that adhere to the new style guidelines  of Windows 8

 # Why the name Windows 8?